Mathematics with Finance and Economics BSc (Hons) Course overview

 Throughout your degree, teaching and learning at City is focused on developing your knowledge and enthusiasm for mathematics, finance and economics.

-To ensure a smooth transition from secondary education to undergraduate study, small weekly group tutorials are held in the first year.
+To ease the transition from secondary education to undergraduate study, we provide small weekly group tutorials in the first year.

 These provide you with intensive individual assistance for the core module topics.
 In your final year, you will carry out your own research project, choosing from a wide variety of topics that suit your particular interests and career ambitions.